 The Experience Matters More Than the Price!

 It’s Christmas time and you are off to buy a perfume for your loved one.
 Arriving at the department store you head to the perfume section and start looking.
-Once you have settled on one you like you try a little bit of it out, spraying it into the air or onto the back of your hand.
+Once you have settled on one you like you flag down the nonchalant assistant who wanders over.
+She has her phone in her hand and she says to you, “Can I assist you?”, while hardly looking up.

-Having had this experience and ready to move past it, you say that you don’t need any help and you will continue to look yourself.
+Having had this experience and ready to move past it, you say that you don’t need any help and you will continue to look by yourself.
 She shrugs and wanders back to the till where she starts a rather loud conversation on the phone.

-After a few minutes you decide on two perfumes that you are going to buy, one for yourself and one for your partner and head to the till.
-One perfume doesn’t have a box and you ask the assistant if they have any new boxes in the back?
+After a few minutes, you decide on two perfumes that you are going to buy, one for yourself and one for your partner and head to the till.
+One perfume doesn’t have a box and you ask the assistant if they have any new boxes in the back.

 Experience matters!
 The customer came to visit your stall.
 They stopped to ask questions.
-They at the very least deserve a good experience!
+They, at the very least, deserve a good experience!

 1. Dress Appropriately